Genetic Phylogeny

 Taking 25% of 1,800 give us 450 mutations.
 Lets say that the average mutation rate is one mutation per 1,800 nucleic acids per one million generations.
 For a steady state population of just one individual in each generation it would take about 450 million generations to get a 25% difference from the common ancestor.
 With a generation time of 20 minutes (ie: E. coli), that works out to be about 342,000 years.
 So, for bacteria, the 25% difference from the common ancestor cytochrome c, might have been achieved relatively rapidly given the evolutionary time frame.
 (See additional addendum comments below)

-The question is then, if bacteria can achieve such relatively rapid neutral genetic drift, why are they not more wide ranging in their cytochrome c sequences?
+The question is, then, if bacteria can achieve such relatively rapid neutral genetic drift, why are they not more wide ranging in their cytochrome c sequences?
 It seems that if these cytochrome c sequence differences were really neutral differences, that various bacterial groups, colonies, and species, would cover a rather large range of possible cytochrome c sequences - potentially to include that of mammals.
-Why are they then so uniformly separated from all other "higher" species unless the cytochrome sequences are functionally based and therefore statically different due to the various functional needs of creatures that inhabit different environments?
+Why are they then so uniformly separated from all other "higher" species unless the different cytochrome sequences are different for functional reasons? that they are statically different due to the various different functional needs of creatures that inhabit different environments?

 For example, bacteria are thought to share a common ancestor with creatures as diverse as snails, sponges, and fishes.
 The split from the common ancestry of the creatures is thought to have happened over 3 billion years ago.
 Then, about 600 million years ago there was the Cambrian explosion where all the major phyla of living things are thought to have suddenly evolved.
 So, obviously all of these creatures have all been around long enough and are diverse enough to exhibit quite a range in cytochrome c variation.
 Why then are their cytochrome c sequences so clustered and arranged in such an orderly hierarchy?
 Why don't bacteria, snails, fish, and sponges cover a more random range of cytochrome c sequence variation if these variation possibilities are in fact neutral?